Social Skills Groups2025-09-01T07:20:34+00:00

 New Leadership Social Skills Groups, Camps & Services in Orlando & Winter Park.

 “I was first!”
 “You are doing it wrong!”
 “I want to go next!”
 “Can I be first!”
 These are a few statements from students that most likely exhibit leadership skills.
-They are often told to go to the end of the line, or given a consequence for telling someone what to do, but maybe they needsomeone to tell them “what to do.”
-Silly to think of someone that calls themselves a leader, but have yet have no followers.
-However, there are future leaders around us that need to learn how to find followers to influence, but they just need some direction.
-We might call them “Bossy” but they are really leaders that need some tweaking.
-Some might say they are “Caretakers”, but really they want to Help others but not sure what is the right way.
-We might have “Gossipers” or they are just future Communicators that need to learn the how to communicate more positively.
+They are often told to go to the end of the line or given a consequence for telling someone what to do, but maybe they need someone to tell them “what to do.”
+Silly to think of someone who calls themselves a leader, but has yet to have any followers.
+However, there are future leaders around us who need to learn how to find followers to influence, but they just need some direction.
+We might call them “Bossy,” but they are leaders who need some tweaking.
+Some might say they are “Caretakers”, but really, they want to help others, but are not sure what the right way is.
+We might have “Gossipers,” or they are just future Communicators that need to learn how to communicate more positively.

 Consider how a student views leadership.
-Basically, they see leaders (parents, teachers, principal, police) as anyone that “tells them what to do (bosses them).”
-So when they start to assert their leadership skills they start telling their friends what to do and tell them how to do things and therefore they are called “Bossy.”
+They see leaders (parents, teachers, principal, police) as anyone who “tells them what to do (bosses them).”
+So when they start to assert their leadership skills, they start telling their friends what to do and tell them how to do things, and therefore they are called “Bossy.”
 Big surprise!
-So instead of calling these kids “Bossy” maybe we could give them suggestions on how to lead, affirm, compliment, build others up, brag on other’s rather than themselves, take an interest in someone’s life or passions, offer help to someone, share an idea, etc.
+So instead of calling these kids “Bossy,” maybe we could give them suggestions on how to lead, affirm, compliment, build others up, brag on others rather than themselves, take an interest in someone’s life or passions, offer help to someone, share an idea, etc.

 The premise of our Leadership Groups is to teach students leadership.
-Once they know how to lead and do some of the above listed items, they will in turn make their peers feel good to be around them and gain their influence.
-Once they have influence they have “friends” and can call themselves a leader.
-Students are taught how to roll with teasing with comical statements that do not provoke their peer.
+Once they know how to lead and do some of the above-listed items, they will, in turn, make their peers feel good to be around them and gain their influence.
+Once they have influence, they have “friends” and can call themselves a leader.
+Students are taught how to roll with teasing with comical statements that do not provoke their peers.

 Clermont Counseling Services for Social Skills Coaching Groups Family Therapy Child Teen Counseling ART & EMDR Resolution and Play Therapy